This section at-a-glance:

 The report’s content is informed by what Triodos Bank and our stakeholders think are our most important, or material, issues.

 Triodos Bank’s stakeholders, and our interactions with them, are explored in depth online and in the Executive Board report.
-But in brief, these are:
+In brief, these are:

-People and organisations that engage in economic transactions with Triodos Bank; for instance, customers, depository receipt holders, co-workers and suppliers.
+People and organisations that engage in economic transactions with Triodos Bank; like customers, depository receipt holders, co-workers and suppliers.

 Those that are predominantly connected to the social, cultural and environmental context Triodos Bank operates in, such as regulators, other institutions and associations in the financial sector, non-governmental organisations, governments, local communities and media.